Campaign of the Month: October 2017

 Lifeline: Ask the Audience

-You have an OOC player room with a collective thirty or forty years of RPG experience, to say nothing of a couple centuries worth of life experience.
+You have an OOC player room with a collective 30 or 40 years of RPG experience, to say nothing of a couple centuries worth of life experience.
 You have people from a huge array of backgrounds, with a wide array of skills.
 Use them!
 While Blood & Bourbon does allow player vs. player conflicts, such is not the focus of the game and, in all but the most adversarial of circumstances, players are inclined to provide input, guidance, and information of all kinds when polled for it.
-They’re happy to make mechanical suggestions or offer asymmetric solutions that might not have occurred to you.
+They’re happy to make suggestions or offer asymmetric solutions that might not have occurred to you.
 Sometimes you just need to see something from a different point of view, or bounce a problem off a few other people.

 I cannot tell you how many times a PC has been saved by a suggestion from someone in the peanut gallery that the player was just too close to see.
 This is especially true of newer players who may be less familiar with all of the options available to them under the rules.